 the most common scales, keys and key signatures (major and minor, with up to four sharps and flats)

 common intervals and chords (triads).

-If you have studied The technology of music (TA212) you will already be familiar with these aspects of music theory.
+If you have studied the discontinued module, The technology of music (TA212), you will already be familiar with these aspects of music theory.
 The early units of A224 revisit these elements, but on the assumption that you have encountered them before, and have some ability to read music notation.